becarpenter/book6/6. Management and Operations/Multihoming.md

 Internet, and arrange for both of them to advertise a BGP-4 route to that prefix.

+A /48 prefix provides the theoretical capacity for more than 65 thousand subnets.
+However, extremely large enterprises can obtain prefixes shorter than /48 from one of the address registries, if they provide an adequate technical justification.

 Internal routing must be arranged to direct traffic as required, using routing metrics that favor one ISP or another, or spread the load, as desired.
 When the egress to a particular ISP fails, backup routes to an